 Staffing Shortage Survey Data

-A survey was conducted July 28 through August 6 to better understand the staffing issues reported from partners across the country.
+A survey was conducted July 28 through August 6 of 2021 to better understand the staffing issues reported from partners across the country.
 A total of 187 respondents completed the survey representing a variety of organization types and sizes.

 When asked what current operational restrictions were in place, the highest percentage of responses (31%) indicated that the organization was operating normally, without restrictions.
 The second highest response (29%) was having limited hours/access due to shelter policies in place.
 And 27% of organizations cited more than one restriction in place.

 Staffing is down for 87% of all organizations that responded, 40% are operating with 10-25% fewer employees, 22% are operating with more than 25% fewer employees, and 26% are operating with less than 10% fewer employees.
 The most cited reason (71%) for the staffing shortage for organizations was “Unable to recruit, hire, and maintain staffing levels.”
 The next most cited reason (10%) was “Positions frozen due to current budget restrictions.”
 And 15 organizations cited more than one reason for the staffing shortage.

 74% of organizations cited multiple impacts that the staff shortage was having at this time.
 The most cited impact of the staff shortage was “Staff is even more stressed than usual” (75% of all organizations and 26% of all responses).
 Additionally organizations cited staff shortages as impacting their ability to provide good service in areas of adoption/foster support (57% of all organizations and 20% of all responses).

 Check out our recent editorial on how to Get Out of the Staffing Shortage Rut for more information on how to address these issues.